WebEngineering-FHNW/bewertete-uebung-stokalakis/docs/exercise/exercise.md

 How to test the project:  (if other than `grailsw test-app`)

-Project description:      /description
+Project description:      /description [as .gsp file]

-External contributions:	  ---
+External contributions:	  [Marked as EXTERNAL within the code.
+Occurence: 1x]

 Other comments: 		  If possible, live demonstration is recommendable to show interaction with Spotify.

-I'm particular proud of:  Complex O-AUTH verification (https://developer.spotify.com/web-api/authorization-guide/)
+I'm particular proud of:  Complex O-AUTH 2.0 verification (https://developer.spotify.com/web-api/authorization-guide/)

 ## Project grading